A General Overview of My Teaching Life

-(NB: I use the term ‘teacher’ here as a convenient reference, but it might be more accurate to say I was a ‘facilitator of creative learning experiences’.
-Either way, my central motivation and passion was to share skills, ideas and inspiration with others, through creative play, curiosity and discovery.)
+(NB: I use the term ‘teacher’ here as a matter of convenience, but I’m not a classroom schoolteacher.
+While ‘teaching’ is certainly what I do, a more accurate term might be ‘educator’ or ‘facilitator of creative learning experiences’.
+Either way, my central motivation & passion is to share skills, ideas and inspiration with others, through process-based creative play, creative thinking, curiosity and discovery.)

-During those 27 years, I taught throughout Melbourne, regional Victoria, and across Tasmania; my work spanned all ages, from toddlers to octogenarians, across all ‘social demographics’, from insular privilege to severely marginalised.
-Teaching across such a broad range of settings afforded me a profound overview of human experience, allowed me to directly observe some common patterns in how people learn, and strengthened my natural motivation to teach from a foundation of empathy & compassion, as an extension of my most authentic, or natural, self.
+During those 27 years, my workshops reached thousands of people throughout Melbourne, regional Victoria, and across Tasmania; my work spanned all ages, from toddlers to octogenarians, across all ‘social demographics’, from insular privilege to severely marginalised.
+Teaching across such a broad range of settings afforded me a profound overview of human experience, and allowed me to observe common patterns & differences in how people learn.
+I developed an adaptive, compassionate teaching approach that was a natural extension of my authentic self.
+I aimed, wherever possible, to include everyone, whatever their perceived ability, sensitivities or ways of processing the world.

-The core of my teaching work took the form of innovative workshops and residential programs in Primary & Secondary schools, using the art of cartoon-drawing as a learning tool, a vehicle for exploring self-expression, emotional communication and creative thinking.
+The core of my teaching work took the form of innovative workshops and residential programs in Primary & Secondary schools, using the art of cartoon-drawing as a learning tool and vehicle for exploring self-expression, emotional communication and creative thinking.
+I refined my approach into a simple but open-ended structure that allowed room for infinite spontaneity and flexibility, so I could tailor my workshops to virtually any context.
+This also enabled me to include teachers as collaborators, and I formed many wonderful creative partnerships with teachers & principals (and other leaders) over the years.

 As the benefits of my particular approach became recognised by schools and other organisations, I was invited more frequently to work in a variety of other specialised areas, with a focus on well-being, self-awareness and mental health.
 These included (among others):